happygoalvin/Capstone-Alvin/wordpress-setup.md

 chmod 400 alvin-keypair-sydney.pem

 ### Configure SSH Agent on MacOS
-ssh-add -K alvin-keypair-sydney.pem
+ssh-add ---apple-use-keychain alvin-keypair-sydney.pem

 ### Configure the SSH Agent on Linux
 ssh-add -L alvin-keypair-sydney.pem

-### Connect to the bastion host instance
+### Connect to the bastion host instance on MacOS
 ssh -A ec2-user@<bastion-IP-address or DNS-entry>

 ### Connect to private instances from bastion host